Ponders End railway station

 The station and all trains serving it are operated by Greater Anglia.

 It is near to Lee Valley Leisure Complex.

 History

-The railway line from Stratford to Broxbourne, and Ponders End station, was opened by the Northern & Eastern Railway on 15 September 1840.
+The railway line from Stratford to Broxbourne, and Ponders End station, was opened by the Northern and Eastern Railway on 15 September 1840.

 The lines through Ponders End were electrified on 5 May 1969.
 Prior to the completion of electrification in 1969, passenger services between Cheshunt and London Liverpool Street through Ponders End station were normally operated by Class 125 diesel multiple units (which had been purpose-built for the line in 1958).

 Services

 All services at Ponders End are operated by Greater Anglia using EMUs.